Mipmapping is a very useful technique that:

-When your application draws an object on screen, the image drawn can be at very different sizes depending on the distance from the camera.
+When your application draws an object on screen, the image drawn can be very different in size.
 It can range from filling the screen to being a small object in the distance.

 If a single texture is used, the density that the texture is sampled at, or texture sampling density, is only correct when the object drawn is similar to the size of the texture.
 If the object size and the texture size do not match, the texture sampling density is incorrect.
 This produces artifacts that reduce image quality.

-If the texture sampling density is correct, the texels that are sampled are close to one another in memory making the texture data more cacheable.
+If the texture sampling density is correct, the texels that are sampled are close to one another in memory.
+This means the texture data is more cacheable.
 Increased cacheability reduces memory bandwidth usage and increases performance.

-You can generate mipmaps from uncompressed textures in OpenGL ES at runtime with the following function call:
+You can generate mipmaps from uncompressed textures in OpenGL ES with a single line of code.
+This is an easy way to improve the performance of memory bandwidth limited applications.